Is Walking Barefoot Bad for My Feet? We Asked a Podiatrist

 1. Athlete’s Foot

-“Athlete’s foot is a fungal infection of the foot that develops commonly on the soles of the feet and in between the toes,” Dr. Cunha told us.
+Hey, you, showering without flip-flops in the locker room.
+Listen up.
+“Athlete’s foot is a fungal infection of the foot that develops commonly on the soles of the feet and in between the toes,” Dr. Cunha tells us.
 It usually produces itchy, dry, scaling skin or, in more severe cases, inflammation, cracks and blisters.
 Dr. Cunha sees a lot of these issues as a result of people walking barefoot in public places or at the gym, since your feet are exposed to bacterial and fungal organisms that can infect the skin and nails.

 2. Plantar Fasciitis